vtex-apps/marketplace-financial-commission-cron/docs/README.md

 # Marketplace Financial Commission Cron

 Application used exclusively for the Financial Commission project and installed together with the `vtex.marketplace-financial-commission` app.
+For more information [click here](https://github.com/vtex-apps/marketplace-financial-commission).

 The application has the function of calling the endpoints responsible for generating the dashboard and generating invoices.